HaimengBai/431slides/class_23/README.md

     - If you have already done work on Question 1 or 6, please feel free to include it and we'll award a little extra credit on the assignment, but if you haven't started on those two questions, then just do questions 2-5.
     - Any extra time you'd put in to Question 1 or 6 should instead be put towards Quiz 3 and (especially) your project.

 6. Be sure to get Project Task D in.
 It's due at noon Monday 2017-11-20, but Dr. Love will sit down to look at them Tuesday 2017-11-21 at 9 AM, so that is the real drop-dead date.
+The [Schedule now shows the Tasks I've received and reviewed through Task D](https://github.com/THOMASELOVE/431project/blob/master/TaskF/SCHEDULE.md).

 7. Remember that our next class is on **Tuesday 2017-11-28**.
 There will be no TA office hours nor class for my section Thanksgiving Week, but Dr. Love will be available via 431-help on Monday and Tuesday 2017-11-20 and 2017-11-21.